Final report for ONC18-046

 Planting method by treatment for both broccoli and peppers:

-- Tillage: Plots were tilled with a walk-behind tiller the day before planting.
+- Tilled Planting Strip: Plots were tilled with a walk-behind tiller the day before planting.
 A wheel hoe with a plow blade was used to make a furrow down the middle of the tilled planting strip.
 Compost was dropped at the appropriate spacing, followed by seedlings.
 Seedlings were planted by hand covering the root ball and compost with native soil.

 - Occultation: Tarps were removed from the occultation treatments immediately before planting.
+Where weed kill was not complete, a wheel hoe with a stirrup blade was used to shallowly undercut and kill weeds.
 A narrow trowel was used to make planting holes at the appropriate spacing.
 Compost and seedlings were dropped into the holes.
 Seedlings were planted by hand covering the root ball and compost with native soil.

-- Mulch: Black woven landscape fabric with 2” diameter holes burned at the appropriate spacing was laid on the planting strip and secured along one long side with 8” sod staples.
+- Mulch: Where weed kill was not complete, a wheel hoe with a stirrup blade was used to shallowly undercut and kill weeds.
+Black woven landscape fabric with 2” diameter holes burned at the appropriate spacing was laid on the planting strip and secured along one long side with 8” sod staples.
 Planting holes were dug through the landscape fabric using a narrow trowel.
 The fabric was then pulled to one side and compost was added to each planting hole.
 The fabric was then pulled back over the plot and fully secured.
 Seedlings were dropped in the planting holes and planted by hand covering the root ball and compost with native soil through the burn hole.

-- Control: Same as 1) tillage above except that the living aisles were terminated and the plots tilled with a tractor mounted rotovator one to five days before planting.
+- Control: Same as 1) tilled planting strip above except that the living aisles were terminated and the plots tilled with a tractor mounted rotovator one to five days before planting.
 Living aisles were left in place for all treatments except the control.
+In 2021, the control at TO was tilled with a walk-behind tractor instead of a tractor mounted rotovator.

-Visual assessment of the of the clover/oat aisles in October 2018 was a bit better than expected given that planting was delayed due to early September rains.
+Visual assessment of the clover/oat aisles and oat/pea vegetable planting strips in October 2018 was a bit better than expected given that planting was delayed due to early September rains.
 Population counts for the white clover averaged from 54 (Blue Moon), to 65 (Equinox), to 69 (Two Onion) plants per square foot 14 days after seeding.
 These counts were less than desired based on our previous work with living aisles in 2015 and 2016.
 In those trials the average population density of the white clover was 120 plants per square foot.

 Cover Crops – Planting Strips